Skip to main content

 How to Use USB Device Boot Code

 USB device boot code is an application provided by Raspberry Pi to push firmware to Compute Modules.
-Raspberry Pi does not provide precompiled binaries for the software so it must be complied.
+Raspberry Pi does not provide precompiled binaries for the software so it must be compiled.

 Installation